 Hailing from Empangeni in the heart of Zululand, David ‘Qadasi’ Jenkins is on a quest to revive the powerful sounds of traditional Maskandi music.
 With four South African Music Award nominations, Qadasi’s fusion of traditional Zulu and western folk music is successfully making its way into local and international music scenes.

-David Jenkins, also known as Qadasi, is an accomplished Maskandi musician who developed a deep passion for Zulu culture and music at a young age growing up in Empangeni, right in the heart of Zululand.
+David Jenkins, also known as Qadasi, is an accomplished Maskandi vocalist, guitarist, concertina and banjo player who developed a deep passion for Zulu culture and music at a young age while travelling through Zululand with his late father who was a journalist.

-With two solo albums and a new collaborative release featuring fellow Maskandi artist, Maqhinga Radebe, Qadasi’s quest to revive traditional Zulu Maskandi music is well underway.
+With two solo albums and two collaborative releases featuring friend and highly respected Maskandi artist, Maqhinga Radebe, Qadasi’s quest to revive traditional Zulu Maskandi music is well underway.

-2011 – Child of Africa nominated for South African Traditional Music Award for Best Upcoming Artist
+2011 – (Qadasi) Child of Africa nominated for South African Traditional Music Award for Best Upcoming Artist

 2013 – Support Act for Johnny Clegg, Old Mutual Concert, KwaZulu Natal

 2013 – World Transplant Games Cultural Evening, KwaZulu Natal

 2013 – Nelson Mandela Sport and Culture Day, FNB Stadium, Johannesburg

 2014 – Support Act for Oliver Mtukudzi, Caversham Mill, KwaZulu Natal

 2014 – Rhino Ambassadors for the “Rhino Art – Africa” Project and the “World Youth Rhino Summit”